 Sausage Stuffing Recipe

-- ½ pound sage sausage I usually use Jimmy Dean's Sage sausage.
+- ½ pound sage seasoned sausage, I usually use Jimmy Dean's Sage sausage.

 - 2 teaspoons rubbed sage